John Woodhouse (British Army officer): Malaya

-Early in 1951 'B' Squadron arrived from the UK, recruited from 21 SAS (Territorial Army) and men from 1^{st} and 2^{nd} SAS regiments from WW2, under the command of Major Tony Greville-Bell, himself a veteran of Stirling's SAS.
+Early in 1951 'B' Squadron arrived from the UK, recruited from 21 SAS (Territorial Army) and men from 1st and 2nd SAS regiments from WW2, under the command of Major Tony Greville-Bell, himself a veteran of Stirling's SAS.
 On some accounts, Greville-Bell was appalled by the lack of discipline of the troops in Malaya, clashed with Calvert, resigned and returned to the UK.

 "C" Squadron (Rhodesian) SAS in 1953, in Malaya.

 In June 1951 Calvert fell ill and was medically evacuated to the UK.
 He never returned to Malaya, ending his military career under something of a cloud.
 Woodhouse was put in charge of 'B' Squadron, and was joined by 'C' Squadron under Major Peter Walls.
 'C' Squadron were formed mainly from Rhodesian SAS and were highly professional, serving in Malaya until 1953.

 Lieutenant Colonel John Sloane of the Argyll and Sutherland Highlanders took over command of the Scouts from Calvert in July 1951, to “clear out dead wood” and “cleanse” the regiment, bringing ‘more conventional measures of discipline’ and ‘normal military order’.
 By the end of 1951 all three squadrons were deployed in Jahore, but in infantry roles at the jungle fringes, losing, or never learning, the art of small force jungle operations.
 The regiment moved to Singapore and was officially re-titled the 22 SAS Regiment in 1952.

 Woodhouse returned to the UK at the end of his tour in March 1952.
 Before flying back, he trained a new troop which included John Slim, a future CO of 22 SAS.
-Woodhouse had spent 14 months of his 18 month tour in the jungle.
+Woodhouse had spent 14 months of his 18-month tour in the jungle.
 He left with three clear convictions: